star-ailab/star-ailab.github.io/_pages/research.md

 ### Security and Privacy of AI

-We are working on making static malware detectors more robust against adversarial malware variants.
-As part of this thrust, we are also working on privacy of AI.
+We are working on making AI models more robust against adversarial attacks with a focus on static malware detectors.

 <!---
 **Adversarially Robust Malware Detection with Multivew Representation Learning**  ![]({{ site.url }}{{ site.baseurl }}/images/respic/rl.png){: style="width: 40%; float: right; margin: 0px 10px"}